JEP 476: Module Import Declarations (Preview)

 Nothing from packages p3 or p11 is imported by C.java.

-This JEP is co-developed with JEP TBD: Implicitly Declared Classes and Instance main Methods, which specifies that all public top level classes and interfaces in all packages exported by the java.base module are automatically imported on-demand in simple compilation units.
-In other words, it is as if import module java.base appears at the beginning of every simple compilation unit, versus import java.lang.* at the beginning of every ordinary compilation unit.
+This JEP is co-developed with JEP 477: Implicitly Declared Classes and Instance main Methods, which specifies that all public top level classes and interfaces in all packages exported by the java.base module are automatically imported on-demand in implicitly declared classes.
+In other words, it is as if import module java.base appears at the beginning of every such class, versus import java.lang.* at the beginning of every ordinary class.

 The JShell tool automatically imports ten packages on-demand.
 The list of packages is ad-hoc.
 We therefore propose to change JShell to automatically import module java.base.